 Posting Type: Public

 The Public Service Alliance of Canada (PSAC) Local 901 represents approximately 2000 academic workers at Queen’s University, Kingston, Ontario.
-PSAC 901 is comprised of Unit 1 (Teaching Assistants and Teaching Fellows) and Unit 2 (Postdoctoral Scholars).
-The Unit 1 TA/TF collective agreement expired April 2017 and we are hiring a part-time, temporary campaign assistant during the current negotiations for a new collective agreement with the Employer (Queen’s University).
-This position starts Tuesday, September 5, 2017 for 13-weeks.
-The ideal candidate is an outgoing, people-friendly who will work closely with the Unit 1 Bargaining Committee and PSAC Regional Office.
+PSAC 901 is comprised of Unit 1 (Teaching Assistants and Teaching Fellows) and Unit 2 (Postdoctoral Scholars) and Unit 3 (Research Assistants).
+The Unit 1 Teaching Assistants and Teaching Fellows collective agreement expired on April 30th, 2017 and we are hiring a part-time, temporary campaign assistant for the ongoing negotiations for a new collective agreement with the Employer (Queen’s University).
+This position starts Monday, January 8, 2018 for 13 weeks.
+The ideal candidate is an organized, people-friendly individual who will work closely with the Unit 1 Bargaining Committee and PSAC Regional Office.

 Key initiatives and responsibilities will include and are not limited to: